 The TUBA technique is therefore performed blindly.
 There is little reference to how the implant travels under the skin.
 But, because the scar is hidden along the abdomen, the approach is desirable to some patients.
 With a blind insertion, however, the pocket for the implant can be imprecise.
 This may increase the chances of implant malposition.

-Breast Fold (Inframammary Incision): Dr. Neavin prefers this incision for most breast procedures.
+Inframammary Incision: Dr. Neavin prefers this incision for most breast procedures.
 He places the incision just a few millimeters above the breast fold.
-The incision at this location will results in the scar just above the fold, on the under-surface of the breast.
+The incision at this location will results in the scar just above the fold, on the under-surface.
 This will allow women to wear virtually any type of bikini without exposing the scar.
 The incision in this area generally heals very well.
 It is well hidden.
 Revisions in this area are made easily.
 However, it is rare that a patient desires a scar revision from the inframammary (IMF) incision.

 Periareolar Incision: The periareolar incision refers to the incision that extends from 4 to 8 o’clock along the border of the areola.
 The incision is placed where the dark skin meets the light skin.
 In women with dark skin, this incision may yield a dark raised scar.
 There are few advantages to this incision.
 The main one is that it provides no additional scars if combined with other procedures.